VoIPGRID/VialerSIPLib/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+Rename `Keys.sample.h` from the Example/VialerSIPLib directory to Keys.h and add your personal credentials.

 ## Requirements

 ## Installation